Leaflet: information for the

 Do not use Clopidogrel TecniGen 75 mg if you observe any visible signs of deterioration.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at
+Medications should not be disposed of through wastewater or household waste.
+Deposit the containers and medications you no longer need in the

 The active ingredient is clopidogrel.
 Each tablet contains 75 mg of clopidogrel (as hydrogen sulfate).

-Clopidogrel TecniGen 75 mg are film-coated, round, and pink tablets.
+Clopidogrel TecniGen 75 mg are film-coated tablets, round, and pink in color.

-They are presented in carton packaging of 28, 50, and 84 tablets in blister packs of PCTFE+PE+PVC/Alu.
+They are presented in cardboard boxes of 28, 50, and 84 tablets in PCTFE+PE+PVC/Alu blisters.

 Tecnimede España Industria Farmacéutica, S.A.